Man Was Paying Neighbor's Power Bill and Company Wouldn't Fix the Problem

 “I said, ‘Well, when is this going to be fixed?
 When am I going to be charged for my actual meter?’”

-John never got an answer.
+Beckham never got an answer.
 Months went by and SoCal Edison didn’t fix the problem.
-John said his finances are tight and he can’t afford those big bills; he lives on social security.
+Beckham said his finances are tight and he can’t afford those big bills; he lives on social security.
 Even worse, he’s fighting a bigger battle: brain cancer.
 And he said the stress of it all is too much.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-Finally, John turned to the I-Team for help.
+Finally, Beckham turned to the I-Team for help.
 We contacted SoCal Edison and it’s refunding John what he overpaid: $608.
 It’s also fixing the meter.

 “This is something they knew about, they could have corrected a lot sooner, and I was just being ignored, basically,” he said.

-The I-Team asked SoCal Edison why it took so long to fix John’s problem.
+The I-Team asked SoCal Edison why it took so long to fix Beckham's problem.

 “So what I can tell you is we take our customers’ needs very seriously and apologize that it took longer than we’d like to resolve this customer’s matter,” said spokesperson Reggie Kumar.